nvsmith/webdev-resources/JavaScript/React/react-notes.md

 -   **Separation of Conerns (SoC)**: the process of dividing code into specific, singular, and well-defined tasks.
 -   **Presentational Components**: components for how the UI looks; render logic.
     -   Receive data and callbacks via props, then use props to produce JSX.
+(Tidier option: use `createContext` hook instead.)
 -   **Container Components** : components for data organization and usage; business logic.
     -   Provide data for updating data models.
+    -   As an alternative to prop drilling, use the `createContext` hook to wrap your entire app (or specific parts of it) within a data context that provides values to your components.
+        -   This greatly reduces code clutter and the need to manage all the layers of props drilling required for nested components.

 #### Defining Presentational Components